dfki-ric/pytransform3d/doc/source/rotations.rst

 3D Rotations: SO(3)
 ===================

-The group of all rotations in the 3D Cartesian space is called :math:`SO(3)`.
+The group of all rotations in the 3D Cartesian space is called :math:`SO(3)` (SO: special orthogonal group).
 The minimum number of components that are required to describe any rotation from :math:`SO(3)` is 3.
 However, there is no representation that is non-redundant, continuous and free of singularities.
 We will now take a closer